Explore London through the National Cycling Network

 The network is making big impacts around the country, with many car trips being instead replaced by trips taken on the Network, leading to lower CO2 emissions, less congestion, and reduced noise pollution.
 The impacts are not just environmental, however: Sustrans UK notes that “over 85% of people who use the Network feel fitter as a result”, and more than “50% of people using the Network feel it helps them save money”.

-The Network includes a number of art installments that have been created specifically for the Network, such as pieces by Andy Goldsworthy and Tony Cragg, a sound-based art project in the Combe Down Tunnel, and a Sensory Journeys project in which pupils “used GPS units to “tag” important experiences on their journeys to school.”
+The Network includes a number of art instalments that have been created specifically for the Network, such as pieces by Andy Goldsworthy and Tony Cragg, a sound-based art project in the Combe Down Tunnel, and a Sensory Journeys project in which pupils “used GPS units to “tag” important experiences on their journeys to school.”
 These instalments ensure that riders and walkers alike can enjoy the routes to the fullest extent.

 Part of cycling safely is knowing how to follow the law on your bike, as well as taking physical safety precautions to cycle defensively and wear appropriate high-visibility clothing.